RadinMSH/sudoku-solver/README.md

 ---

+## 🛠 Requirements
+- Modern browser with ES Modules and Web Worker support
+- Simple local or hosting server
+- No external libraries (Vanilla JS only)

+---

 ## 🚀 How to Run
 1. Launch a simple local server (e.g., `python -m http.server` or `php -S localhost:[port]`).
    > Reason: Web Workers and ES Modules require proper MIME types.